 Of course, this vintage advertising is fascinating.
 Isn’t it amazing how the Coca-Cola logo is still iconic today?
 And do you think these women could ever have imagined how collectable their work items would become—the bottle openers, the cases of soda, or, best of all, their dresses?

 From a marketing perspective, this news clipping is cool and all, but what’s really special is how it represents my grandmother.

 As we all know, jobs were hard to come by in the 1930s.
-My grandmother lived in Lansing, Mich., a city forged in the automobile industry.
+My grandmother lived in Lansing, Michigan, a city forged in the automobile industry.
 When the economy crashed, this town of blue-collar, everyday people was hit particularly hard.
 On top of that, Gladys had three young boys and an irresponsible husband.
 So when she could get a job like installing bottle openers, you can bet she darn well took it.